jbaudoux/report-print-send/printing_auto_base/readme/DESCRIPTION.rst

-Base module to support automatic priting of a report or attachements.
+Base module to support automatic priting of a report or attachments.